 There are now three different SSP modules that exist in Microchip's design library.
-The first SSP module (now called Basic SSP) implements two of the four SPI modes, and the I^2C module in slave mode.
-The second SSP module (called SSP) implements all four SPI modes, and the I^2C module in slave mode.
-The third SSP module (called Master SSP) implements all four SPI modes, and the I^2C module in master and slave modes.
-Table C-1 shows the devices that have an SSP module and denotes which version is implemented.
-As new devices are introduced, either the SSP module or Master SSP module will be implemented (that is, the Basic SSP module is being phased out).
-Only select devices will be introduced with the Master SSP module due to the size (silicon area => cost) difference in relation to the SSP module.
-If your application requires I^2C Master mode, then you should also check into Microchip's high-end family, PIC17CXXX.
+The first SSP module (now called Basic SSP) implements two of the four SPI modes, and the I2C module in slave mode.
+The second SSP module (called SSP) implements all four SPI modes, and the I2C module in slave mode.
+The third SSP module (called Master SSP) implements all four SPI modes, and the I2C module in master and slave modes.
+Table C-1 shows the devices that have an SSP module or Master SSP module will be implemented.
+As new devices are introduced, either the SSP module or Master SSP module will be introduced with the Master SSP module due to the size (silicon area => cost) difference in relation to the SSP module.
+If your application requires I2C Master mode, then you should also check into Microchip's high-end family, PIC17CXXX.